Interdisciplinary Frontiers Program (RISE and IFHA)

 - Enhance opportunities for undergraduate research and interdisciplinary graduate student and postdoctoral fellow training;

 - Drive the creation of intellectual property, where appropriate;

 - Facilitate the development of research partnerships with external institutions and organizations; and

-Both the RISE RFA and the IFHA RFA have been released.
-Concurrent with each release, Office of Research staff will visit the academic units to present the program and answer questions.
-The submission deadline for RISE is April 2, 2012, and for IFHA, January 10, 2013.
-The review process will be completed and funding decisions made by July, 2 2012 for RISE and May 31, 2013 for IFHA.
-A second RFA may be issued later in the year if funding is available.
+Both the inaugural RISE and IFHA internal funding competitions are complete.
+Concurrent with each RFA (Request for Applications) release, Office of Research staff visited the academic units to present the program and answer questions.
+The submission deadline for RISE was April 2, 2012, and for IFHA, January 10, 2013.
+Funding decisions were made by July, 2 2012 for RISE and June 17, 2013 for IFHA.

 For further information please contact: